jason6q/tvm-perception-encoders/README.md

 1. Get full inference working
 2. Optimize code, right now the functions are pretty slow.
 TIR Kernels are just naive implementations.
 3. add scheduling logic for CPU and CUDA support.
+4. Setup atol, rtol checks on test case similar to gradcheck

 I chose to translate Perception Encoders because it's fairly recent as of the date of writing this and I read a lot of computer vision papers.